 AI-Assisted Animation

-AI-assisted animation is animation made with help from machine learning tools (auto-rigging, motion clean-up, in-betweening, generative reference) while keeping human animators in creative control of the result.
+AI-assisted animation is animation made with help from machine learning tools, including auto-rigging, motion clean-up, in-betweening, and generative reference, while human animators stay in creative control of the result.
+The tools sit inside an otherwise traditional pipeline rather than replacing it: the slow manual steps run faster, and the creative work stays with the people who can make decisions about timing, acting, and intent.

 Related